mocquin/quickstarts/pypi.md

  - check that twine is installed
  - reupload the new package to test pypi first (skip-existing to avoid deleting old dist) :
  `python3 -m twine upload --repository-url https://test.pypi.org/legacy/ --skip-existing dist/*`
+ - create a new venv and try to install with (does not install depedencies with `--no-deps`because other packages are not on TestPypi).
+The depedencies can be installed with `pip install -r requirements.txt)`:
+ `python3 -m pip install --index-url https://test.pypi.org/simple/ --no-deps physipy`
- - then on real pypi
+ - then upload on real pypi
- `python3 -m twine upload --skip-existing dist/* `
+ `python3 -m twine upload --skip-existing dist/*`
+ - and test to install on a new venv from pypi

 # Tests on on TestPypi :